Level 2 Apprenticeship

 Customer Service Practitioners need to demonstrate excellent customer service skills and behaviours as well as product and/or service knowledge.
 They will provide service in line with the organisation’s customer service standards and strategy and within appropriate regulatory requirements.
 Customer interactions may cover a wide range of situations and can include; face-to-face, telephone, post, email, text and social media.

-A minimum of four GCSEs at grade 3/2 (D/E) or above is desirable.
+A minimum of two GCSEs at Grade 3/2 (D/E) or above, including English and maths.

-• You will need to spend at least six hours per week completing your ‘off the job’ training/work.
+• You will need to spend at least ½ a day per week completing your ‘off the job’ training/work

 English and Maths

-You may need to complete your English and Maths Functional Skills depending on your GCSE grades, or if you cannot provide evidence of your GCSE results.
+You will only need to complete English and Maths Functional Skills if you are unable to provide evidence of your GCSE qualifications or if your existing grades are just below the required entry requirements.

 The Functional Skills programme runs as an addition to the time you are already required to spend doing your off-the-job training.
 Following a thorough assessment process, we will select a learning plan suitable for you, which will be either 2-weeks full-time or 12-weeks (one day per-week) each for English and/or maths.